-The Strategic Factor Allocation Fund investments in dividend-paying securities could cause the Fund to underperform other funds that invest in similar asset classes but employ a different investment style.
+The Fund's investments in dividend-paying securities could cause the Fund to underperform other funds that invest in similar asset classes but employ a different investment style.
 Securities that pay dividends, as a group, can fall out of favor with the market, causing such securities to underperform securities that do not pay dividends.
-Depending upon market conditions and political and legislative responses to such conditions, dividend-paying securities that meet the Fund investment criteria may not be widely available and/or may be highly concentrated in only a few market sectors.
-For example, in response to the outbreak of a novel strain of coronavirus (known as COVID-19), the U.S. Government passed the Coronavirus Aid, Relief and Economic Security Act in March 2020, which established loan programs for certain issuers impacted by COVID-19.
-Among other conditions, borrowers under these loan programs are generally restricted from paying dividends.
+Depending upon market conditions and political and legislative responses to such conditions, dividend-paying securities that meet the Fund's investment criteria may not be widely available and/or may be highly concentrated in only a few market sectors.
 The adoption of new legislation could further limit or restrict the ability of issuers to pay dividends.
 To the extent that dividend-paying securities are concentrated in only a few market sectors, the Fund may be subject to the risks of volatile economic cycles and/or conditions or developments that may be particular to a sector to a greater extent than if its investments were diversified across different sectors.
 In addition, issuers that have paid regular dividends or distributions to shareholders may not continue to do so at the same level or at all in the future.
 A sharp rise in interest rates or an economic downturn could cause an issuer to abruptly reduce or eliminate its dividend.
 This may limit the ability of the Fund to produce current income.